digdilem/taskpony/README.md

 - UX: List Management - when deleting a list, user is now presented with several options so they can decide what happens to any tasks within that list.
 - UX: Clicking the task's List in the "All tasks" List now jumps to that List.
 - UX: Top-right buttons: "Lists" changed to icon.
 Stats button added.
 All benefit from description popups.
 Slight change to div to wrap them onto second line for small devices as they were flowing off screen.
-- UX: "N tasks completed today!" added to task completed banned
+- UX: "N tasks completed today!" added to task completed banner
 - Feature: Local stats calculated.
 Rate limited to 1/hr to avoid performance hit.
 - Feature: /stats page added with some basic statistics.
 - Change: Config save rewritten to make it easier to expand in the future.
 - Feature: Daily backups of the database are now created.
 Number of them is configurable in /settings
 - Feature: Recurring tasks added.
-- Change: Daily functions call added.
+- Change: Daily functions call added for backups and repeating task management.

 # Licence